Free Shipping on orders over $39 - Shipping within the US

 2.1 Mixing & Pouring Blunders

-Pouring too quickly or in layers that are too thick can cause overheating.
-Epoxy generates heat as it cures, and excessive heat buildup can lead to warping, cracks, or discoloration.
-For deep river pours, it’s safer to pour in increments—allowing each layer to partially cure before adding the next.
+Pour thickness is crucial.
+Epoxy generates heat as it cures, and deeper pours can trigger overheating, leading to amber discoloration, cracks, or warping.
+For deep-pour projects, it's safer to pour in layers and let each layer partially cure before adding the next.

 2.2 Bubble Troubles